 Any mine or quarry has to be operated by someone with a Certificate of Competence - a CoC.
-There are A and B grade CoCs.
-There are new requirements to update CoCs and to take part in Continuing Professional Development, CPD.
-Read the guidelines here.
+There are A and B-grade CoCs.
+There are requirements to update CoCs and to take part in Continuing Professional Development, CPD.
+See our Certificates of Competency page for more information.

 Training is delivered by a range of providers in various locations around NZ and can be arranged through MITO, Tai Poutini, Mines Rescue and ACT Safety.